Afissard/Cours_obsidian/SAE/English Boardgame/Making a functioning board game.md

 Our game is a card game on a board the player have to reach the academy succes by reach the end of the race , they have card who can make them forward on the squares of the board and card to disadvantage the other players you can also get penalties from the other players , this game is made for 2 ~ 4  players.

-Des cartes pour chaque sujet , une question  , une répons cf Trivial pursuit , 6 sujets different , une case qui quand tu tombe dessus te fait reculer de trois case TREE-UT , tu vas piocher une , carte , case amphi dés chiffre paire rien impair question selon sujet .
+Des cartes pour chaque sujet , une question  , une répons cf Trivial pursuit , 6 sujets different , une case qui quand tu tombe dessus te fait reculer de trois case TREE-UT, tu vas piocher une , carte , case amphi dés chiffre paire rien impair question selon sujet .

 Les joueurs lance un 1d4 au début de chaque tour pour avancer